 Felicia Sullivan is one of those bloggers I met this year, and its been a wonderful thing.
 Felicia initially found out about Objets d'Envy and wrote about the fabulous Lavaliere necklace.
 She loved it so much, she bought one and I’ve seen her wear it, she rocks it.
 So through this initial e- meeting, Felicia and I started to get to know one another, and I also learned about her memoir, The Sky Isn't Visible From Here.

-his book and five pages in I wanted to go over to her house and give her a hug; she's been through a lot.
+I recently read this book and five pages in I wanted to go over to her house and give her a hug; she's been through a lot.
 But as the book goes on, you get to know about Felicia and what makes her the amazing and extremely talented person she is today.
 They say pain is the touchstone to growth, and I truly believe that, especially in this case.
 Through the book, Felicia talks about her journey through childhood with an addict mother and weaves it into her life as an adult.
 Even with the obstacles that she continuously overcomes, she is growing and building a terrific life featuring hard and high paying jobs, a wonderful education, and a life that she built 100% on her own.

 I thought people would like to learn more about Felicia and her experience writing this and also know about what she's up to these days.
 So, following is an interview: